 But I am finally in the YVR airport.
 With all my bags packed and all.

-One of the things that made things took so long was that I had problems with … More on following page.
-Click here to continue reading
+One of the things that made things took so long was that I had problems with … Continue reading